-- ★ Introduction to the school, with its name and photos of school grounds and buildings.
-If you have any photos of your child at school from visits/open days it can be good to include them.
-A map of the school if available (or you can use the satellite view on Google maps for an aerial shot of the school). - ★ Information about how they will get to school.
-A map of the route they will walk or a picture of bus stop/train stations they will get on and off at. - ★ Information and/or photos of key members of staff. - List of new vocabulary for example "form teacher" or "head of year." - ★ List of uniform items and photos again if you have already bought their uniform, a photo of them wearing it may be more meaningful. - ★ School day timings (if your child struggles with telling the time - you could include photos of what those times look like on analogue clocks and digital 12hr and 24hr clocks).
-Include before and after school timings - e.g. What time they will need to get up and when they will leave the house.
-If they are using public transport timings of their bus/trains would be helpful. - ★ Lesson Timetable when available. - \star List of subjects.
+- Introduction to the school, with its name and pho of school grounds and buildings.
+If you have any photos of your child at school from visits/open day can be good to include them.
+A map of the school if available (or you can use the satellite view on Goog maps for an aerial shot of the school). - ★ Information about how they will get to school.
+A map of the route they will walk or a picture of bus stop/train stations they will get on and off at. - ★ Information and/or photos of key members of staff - ★ List of new vocabulary for example "form teacher" or "head of year." - ★ List of uniform items and photos again if you have already bought their uniform, a photo of them wearing it may be more meaningful. - School day timings (if your child struggles with telling the time you could include photos of what those times look like on analogue clocks and digital 12hr and 24hr clocks).
+Include before and after school timings e.g. What time they will need to get up and when they will leave the house.
+If they are using public transport timings of their bus/trains would be helpful. - ★ Lesson Timetable when available. - tist of subjects. - \(\text{List of extra curricular activities and clubs.} \)